TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.24.md

 ---

-But if all prophesy, and there come in one unbelieving or unlearned, he is reproved by all, he is judged by all;
+But if all prophesy, and someone unbelieving or unlearned comes in, he is reproved by all, and he is judged by all.